TheJumpCloud/support/_posts/2022-08-04-Report-Commands-To-Systems-And-Groups.md

 ### Additional Information

-This script will search for all commands in an organization and return command details along with bound systems and system groups
+This script will search for all commands in an organization and return command details along with bound systems and system groups.
+A commands_report.csv file will be generated in the working directory where the script is run.

 ### Script